DiversityCorp/companies-on-blm/data/DATA_SOURCING.md

 [A guide to CSV format](https://www.computerhope.com/issues/ch001356.htm)

+:exclamation: Please specify timestamps with the time zone, dates in YYYY-MM-DD format and numbers with dots as the decimal separator and no commas or unit symbols (e.g. 12000 and not $12.000).

 :exclamation: When a field contains commas, please [enclose it between quotes](https://stackoverflow.com/questions/4617935/is-there-a-way-to-include-commas-in-csv-columns-without-breaking-the-formatting) so it's not split by the csv reader!

 ### Update the table with basic company information